C-D-Lewis/chunky-fargate/README.md

 * World name - Name of the world files zip file.
 * Scene name - Name of scene in `scenes` to render.
 * Target SPP - Target samples per pixel.
-* Output S3 bucket - Bucket where output PNG can be saved.
+* S3 bucket - Bucket where worlds and scenes are, and output PNG can be saved.

 For example: